mroberts1/BOOTSTRA.386/manual/index.md

 ----

-I conclude the presentation taking longer than I intended but shorter than I needed, my constantly problem.
+I conclude the presentation taking longer than I intend but shorter than I need, my constant problem.

 Thomas looks up from his notebook, "I appreciate the free HBS lecture but what are we actually building?"

-Gilda shrugs, "well we aren't the actual user.
+Kat shrugs, "well we aren't the actual user.
 I can debug circuitboards and program assembly.
-Don't ask me those questions, I just want a cheaper CAD machine."
+Don't ask me these questions, I just want a cheaper CAD machine."

 Orion looks up and hesitates, "What about Grace?
 She *is* a research scientist."

 I respond, "yeah, I really like Grace.
 You know she's got a Compact Disc player imported from Japan, it's operated by lasers.
-Always raves about this electronic synth music she gets imported from Italy.
+Always raves about this electronic synth music she gets from Italy.
 I think she's got a VCR and cable television as well."

 Thomas responds, "Cable television!?
-Impressive."
+Impressive..."

-Grace it is.
-What's the task?
+"Grace it is.
+What's the task?"
+Kat responds.

 Orion continues, "Beyond 1983!
 She should channel someone from 1988!"